zumasys/docs/site/mv-connect/api/wbuildjson/README.md

 <PageHeader />

+# Note: This function has been depreciated and it is recommend you use WOBJ instead.

 The WBUILDJSON is a very simple jSON building subroutine.
 It basically handles encoding of your values.
 This subroutine has been replaced by WOBJ.

 ### COMMAND SYNTAX